 You want to put it somewhere convenient, but not intrusive.

 Choose Your Type

-There are four primary types of treadmills.
-In this section, we’re taking a look at all four and the pros and cons associated with each.
+There are a few different types of treadmills.
+In this section, we’re taking a look at four of them.

 The belt on the treadmill doesn’t move unless you run on it, so there is no chance of falling off.
 These treadmills generally come with padded handles and a durable belt, so they are beginner-friendly.

 Treadmills with electric motors

 These treadmills use electricity to power the belt, so there is a small danger element.

 They are more durable but bulkier.
 These are not meant to move around too much.
 Electric treadmills are usually a permanent fixture in your home although there are folded treadmills that enable you to stow them away after use.

 Hybrid machines combine the elements of a treadmill with the components of an elliptical, stair-climber, or even a stationary bike.
 If you’re looking for variability in your workouts, you might want to consider this type of treadmill.

 With the added features comes an extra cost as well but if you’re someone who may get bored with the same exercise all the time, this type is a good choice.